Trump says Republican Roy Moore must be elected in Alabama

 The president was also asked for his personal message to women amid the onslaught of sexual misconduct allegations that have surfaced recently against politicians, prominent members of the media and Hollywood figures.

-Trump also said he would tell reporters next week whether he planned to campaign with Moore ahead of the December 12 election.
+Trump also said he would tell reporters next week whether he planned to campaign with Moore in Alabama, where the president remains popular.

-Some of Moore’s accusers include women who were teenagers when the sexual activity occurred, such as Leigh Corfman, who was 14 when she says Moore, who was 32 at the time, abused her.
+Some of Moore's accusers include women who were teenagers when the sexual activity occurred, such as Leigh Corfman, who was 14 when she says Moore, who was 32 at the time, abused her in 1979.

 "I am not guilty of sexual misconduct with anyone," Moore said earlier this month, a message his campaign has put out repeatedly.